google/shaderc-rs/README.md

 shaderc can be controlled by several options, which are passed through to shaderc-sys when building shaderc-rs:

+1. The option `--features build-from-source` will prevent automatic library detection and force building from source.
-- First, `SHADERC_LIB_DIR=/path/to/shaderc/libs/` will, if set, take precedence and search for `libshaderc_combined.a` (and the glsang and SPIRV libraries on Linux) in the targeted directory
+2. If the `SHADERC_LIB_DIR` environment variable is set to `/path/to/shaderc/libs/`, it will take precedence and `libshaderc_combined.a` (and the glsang and SPIRV libraries on Linux) will be searched in the `/path/to/shaderc/libs/` directory.
-- Second, the option `--features build-from-source` will cause stop automatic library detection and default to building from source
-- Third, on Linux, `/usr/lib/` will be automatically searched for system libraries if no explicit options were set
+3. On Linux, `/usr/lib/` will be automatically searched for system libraries if none of the above were given.
-- Last, shaderc-sys, if no other option was set or succeeded, fall back to checking out and compiling a copy shaderc.
-This option is very slow
+4. If no other option was set or succeeded, shaderc-sys will fall back to checking out and compiling a copy of shaderc.
+This procedure is quite slow.

-`--no-default-features` still works on shaderc-rs, but shaderc-sys implements this behavior in a deprecated manner.
-This method only works with a monolithic **libshaderc_combined.a**.
-Prefer `SHADERC_LIB_DIR="../path/to/libshaderc/and/glsang/etc/"` and refer to pre-0.5 documentation for more information.
+NOTE: `--no-default-features` still works on shaderc-rs, but shaderc-sys implements this behavior in a deprecated manner, and it will be removed in the next release.
+This method only works with a monolithic `libshaderc_combined.a`.
+Refer to pre-0.5 documentation for more information.
+Prefer `SHADERC_LIB_DIR="/path/to/shaderc/libs/"`.

 Building from Source
 --------------------